 Magnetic Field (MF) and Electric Field (EF) strength were measured with a Gigahertz Solutions NFA 1000 Low Frequency EMF Meter.
 MF and EF measurements were recorded at distances of 1 inch, 3 inches, 6 inches, and 12 inches from each bulb.
 To provide consistency, lamp and extension cord positions were not moved during or between sampling events for each light bulb.
 Graphs and tables of collected data are displayed below.
 CREE, Tala, FEIT Electric, USHIO Utopia 2, Sylvania, and Sunlite A19 bulbs were tested, as well as GE Helical and GE Reveal compact fluorescent bulbs (CFL) and an incandescent bulb of unknown brand.
 EF and MF levels were also measured with no bulb attached for ambient concentrations.

 Results from Dirty Electricity Testing of LEDs

 The highest Dirty Electricity from LEDs MF levels were observed with the CREE and GE Helical bulbs.
-These bulbs measured above 20 milligauss (mG) at a 1 inch distance, while all other bulbs measured below 4 mG at the same distance.
+These bulbs measured above 20 mG (milligauss) at a 1 inch distance, while all other bulbs measured below 4 mG at the same distance.
 The Tala and Sunlite A19 bulb measurements were similar to ambient levels.

 The highest EF levels were observed with the CREE, Sunlite A19, and incandescent bulbs.
-All bulbs were measured at higher than observed at ambient concentrations.
+All bulbs measured at higher levels than observed ambient concentrations.

 The CREE, Tala, and FEIT Electric bulbs measured the highest in dirty electricity.